laravel-json-api/docs/1.0/schemas/soft-deleting.md

 behaviour of excluding soft-deleted models from database queries by default.

-To allow the client to filter resources by their soft-deleted status, we provide three filters that you can add to your schema.
+To allow the client to filter resources by their soft-deleted status, we provide two filters that you can add to your schema.
 These are:

 - [WithTrashed](#withtrashed)
 - [OnlyTrashed](#onlytrashed)

 :::tip
-All three filters expect the client to provide a boolean value.
+Both filters expect the client to provide a boolean value.
 The values accepted are the same as described in the
 [boolean values section of the Filters chapter.](./filters.md#boolean-values)
 :::